10 torture sites in 1 town: Russia sowed pain, fear in Izium

 They released him after a couple of weeks.
 He craved familiar faces and people who meant him no harm.
 He returned to the monks.

 "When I came out, everything was green.
-It was very, very strange, because there had been absolutely no color," he said.
+It was very, very strange, because there had been absolutely no colour," he said.
 "Everything was wonderful, so vivid."

 Shallow grave